homeserversltd/updates/utils/README.md

 ## Overview

 This directory contains utility modules that support the schema-driven updates orchestration system.
-The utilities provide shared functionality for logging, version rollback, and comprehensive backup/restore operations that can be used across all update modules.
+The utilities provide shared functionality for logging, version control, and simple backup/restore operations that can be used across all update modules.

 ## Key Components